KayWa7/gencg_h2501/readme.md

 Currently, I am still struggling with the set up in github.
 But, I am curious, where this journey will lead us to.

 # Week 02
 For our first exercise of the day, we had a look at grids.
 With the inspiration provided in the lecture I started with a basic draft.
 Since I do not have a coding background, I had some help from ChatGPT and Google Gemini to translate my ideas into code.
-The first one ended up like this:
+This exercise gave me some basic understand of how to set up the canvas, to include shapes, colors and arrange placements and layers.
+The final sketch ended up with the code like this:

 // Variables for animation
 let angle = 0;